Songlin1998/songlin1998.github.io/_pages/about.md

 # 🔈**JOIN US!**

 Inspired by Richard Feynman’s “What I cannot create, I do not understand,” I aim to understand and enhance human intelligence through generative AI.
-My research at the intersection of computer vision, graphics, and deep learning drives multimodal AIGC to spark human creativity while prioritizing safety and ethics.
+My research seeks to advance multimodal AIGC to spark human creativity while prioritizing safety and ethics.

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
   - **Foundation Model**: Generation Model, Unified Mlutimodal Model, and Agentic System